Picking the right graphic file type

 PSD — Adobe Photoshop

-Like TIFFs, these native Photoshop files support layers of raster and vector graphics.
+Like TIFFs, these native Photoshop files support raster and vector graphics layers.
 You could add a photo as a layer, overlay some vector shapes, and throw some vector text in another layer.
-Then pass this unflattened file to another Photoshop user, and they can add more.
+Then, pass this unflattened file on to another Photoshop user, and they can add more.

-PSD's are the building blocks for animations and graphics, but you need to save them as a JPG, PNG or GIF to use them online.
+PSDS are the building blocks for animations and graphics, but you must save them as JPG, PNG, or GIF to use them online.

 When to use a PSD